We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you’re ready to dive into the details and keep your TV -> WiFi connection going, then let’s get started.
+If you’re ready to dive into the details and keep your TV -> Wi-Fi connection going, then let’s get started.

 #2 Restart the TV and Reboot the Router

-To restart your TV, do the following.
+To restart your TV, do the following:

-- Turn the TV off using the power button
+- Turn the TV off using the power button.

 - Plug the TV out at the mains.
 Wait 2 minutes.

-To reboot your router, follow these steps.
+To reboot your router, follow the steps below:

 - Unplug the power cable from behind the router.
 Wait 15 seconds.

-- Plug the power cable back into the router
+- Plug the power cable back into the router.

 #3 Check Your Wi-Fi Speed

-- You need a download speed of at least 3 megabits per second (Mbps) for standard definition viewing
+- You need a download speed of at least 3 megabits per second (Mbps) for standard-definition viewing.

-- A download speed of 5 Mbps will allow you to comfortably stream programs and movies in HD
+- A download speed of 5 Mbps will allow you to stream programs and movies comfortably in HD.

-- A download speed of 25 Mbps will allow you to watch 4K Ultra HD content
+- A download speed of 25 Mbps will allow you to watch 4K Ultra HD content.

 #4 Remove Any Obstructions Between the TV and the Router

-If there are any big obstructions between your TV and your router, move the router closer to the TV.
+From what I’ve seen over the years, if there are any big obstructions between your TV and your router, move the router closer to the TV.

 #5 Remove Any Interfering Devices

-- Microwave ovens
+- Microwave ovens.

-- Cordless phones
+- Cordless phones.

-- Baby monitors
+- Baby monitors.

-- Garage door openers
+- Garage door openers.

-- Wireless toys
+- Wireless toys.

-#6 Update Your System
+#6 Update Your System/Router

-- Press the “HOME” button on your TV remote
+- Press the “HOME” button on your TV remote.

-- Navigate to “SETTINGS”
+- Navigate to “SETTINGS”.

-- Choose the “ABOUT THIS TV” option
+- Choose the “ABOUT THIS TV” option.